 Bodily injury liability coverage (BI) Is not required in Florida.
 BI exists to pay for medical bills, lost wages, and pain and suffering of any person injured by you.
 If you injure someone and you do not have BI coverage, you could be held liable for their medical expenses.
 Uninsured motorist and underinsured motorist coverage also are not required by Florida law but can save you a lot of money if you are in an accident.

-Call BJE Law, P. A. today for more information.
+Call Esposito Law Firm, P. A. today for more information.